commonhaus/foundation/policies/antitrust-policy.md

 ## Purpose

-The Commonhaus Foundation (CF) requires that all members, activities, projects, committees, and working groups comply with applicable anti-trust laws.
+The Commonhaus Foundation (CF) requires that all members, activities, projects, committees, and working groups comply with applicable antitrust laws.

 ## Scope